Should I wait to be admitted before applying for aid?

 Who has access to my financial aid information?

 Once you are a matriculated student, you, the student, are the only person the Office of Financial Aid will release information to unless you give us permission to release your information to someone else through Proxy Access.
 This is in accordance with the Federal Education Rights and Privacy Act (FERPA).
-If you would like the Office of Financial Aid to be able to release your financial aid information to someone else, such as a parent, spouse, or scholarship organization, please fill out the Student Consent for Release of Records form.
+If you would like the Office of Financial Aid to be able to release your financial aid information to someone else, such as a parent, spouse, or scholarship organization, please fill out Proxy Access in Colleague Self-Service.

-How do I access the Financial Aid Section of Self-Service?
+How do I access the Financial Aid Section of Colleague Self-Service?

-If you need more help, please check our Financial Aid Self-Service Help-Sheet which provides step-by-step instructions for navigating financial aid in Self-Service.
+If you need more help, please check our Financial Aid Self-Service Help-Sheet, which provides step-by-step instructions for navigating financial aid in Colleague Self-Service.

 How do I access the financial aid forms that I need to complete?

-All required forms will be linked on your Required Document page in Self-Service requirements page.
-Login to Self-Service, select Financial Aid Counseling, and then select Required Documents.
+All required forms will be linked on your Required Document page in Colleague Self-Service requirements page.
+Log in to Colleague Self-Service, select Financial Aid Counseling, and then select Required Documents.

-Most Financial Aid Forms are also located on the Forms and Documents page, as well.
+Most Financial Aid Forms are also located on the Financial Aid Forms page, as well.

 How do I submit requested documentation?